RetroReversing/retroReversing/categories/tutorials/sdks.md

 {% include link-to-other-post.html post="/sega-saturn-sdk/" description="For more information on the files in the Official Sega Saturn SDK check out this post." %}

 ## SEGA Dreamcast
+There were two Software Development Kits for the SEGA Dreamcast, one for Windows CE (supported by Microsoft) and the standard Dreamcast SDK.
+{% include link-to-other-post.html post="/dreamcast-windows-ce" description="For more information on the files in the Dreamcase Windows CE SDK check out this post." %}

 ---
 # Sony Software Development Kits